Queries Showing Book Search Results

 A patent granted to Google this past November describes how Google might target returning specific types of pages in response to a query aimed at authors or books.

 It tells us that on a query for an author, Google might identify books written by that author, and display in search results pages that might include scanned pages of those books.
-It also notes that when someone searches for a certain book, results might return web pages that can also return scanned pages of that book itself.
+It also notes that when someone searches for a certain book, results might return web pages that can also return scanned pages of that book itself, as book search results.

 And, the patent tells us that if the query isn’t the exact words of a book title or an author’s name, but instead describes a particular subject, “the user may benefit from a list of books from which the user might find useful information for the particular subject.”